 Field Description Bit[0] Zero memory flag.
 In an invocation of FFA_MEM_DONATE or FFA_MEM_LEND, this flag specifies if the memory region contents must be zeroed by the Relayer after the memory region has been unmapped from the translation regime of the Owner. b'0: Relayer must not zero the memory region contents. b'1: Relayer must zero the memory region contents.
 MBZ in an invocation of FFA_MEM_SHARE, else the Relayer must return INVALID_PARAMETERS.
-MBZ if the Owner has Read-only access to the memory region, else the Relayer must return DENIED.
-Bit[1] Operation time slicing flag.
+MBZ if the Owner has Read-only access to the memory region, else the Relayer Bit[1] Operation time slicing flag.
 In an invocation of FFA_MEM_DONATE, FFA_MEM_LEND or FFA_MEM_SHARE, this flag specifies if the Relayer can time slice this operation. b'0: Relayer must not time slice this operation. b'1: Relayer can time slice this operation.
-MBZ if the Relayer does not support time slicing of memory management operations (see 18.2.3 Time slicing of memory management operations), else the Relayer must return INVALID_PARAMETERS.
+MBZ if the Relayer does not support time slicing of memory management operations (see 16.2.3 Time slicing of memory management operations), else the Relayer must return INVALID_PARAMETERS.
 Bit[31:2] • Reserved (MBZ).

-Table 10.22: Flags usage in FFA_MEM_RETRIEVE_REQ ABI
+Table 8.21: Flags usage in FFA\MEM\RETRIEVE\REQ ABI

-In an invocation of FFA_MEM_RETRIEVE_REQ, during a transaction to lend or donate memory, this flag is used by the Receiver to specify whether the memory region must be retrieved with or without zeroing its contents first. b'0: Retrieve the memory region irrespective of whether the Sender requested the Relayer to zero its contents prior to retrieval. b'1: Retrieve the memory region only if the Sender requested the Relayer to zero its contents prior to retrieval by setting the Bit[0] in Table 10.21).
-MBZ in a transaction to share a memory region, else the Relayer must return INVALID_PARAMETER.
-If the Sender has Read-only access to the memory region and the Receiver sets Bit[0], the Relayer must return DENIED . - MBZ if the Receiver has previously retrieved this memory region, else the Relayer must return INVALID_PARAMETERS (see 16.4.2 Support for multiple retrievals by
+In an invocation of FFA_MEM_RETRIEVE_F REQ, during a transaction to lend or donate memory, this flag is used by the Receive er to specify whether the memory region must be retrieved with or without zeroir ng its contents first. b'0: Retrieve the memory region irrespect ive of whether the Sender requested the Relayer to zero its contents prior to ref trieval. b'1: Retrieve the memory region only if the ne Sender requested the Relayer to zero its contents prior to retrieval by setting ng the $Bit[0]$ in Table 8.20).
+MBZ in a transaction to share a memory region n, else the Relayer must return INVALID_PARAMETER.
+If the Sender has Read-only access to the mem ory region and the Receiver sets Bit[0], the Relayer must return DENIED .
+MBZ if the Receiver has previously retrieved t his memory region, else the Relayer must return INVALID\PARAMETERS (see 14.4.2 Support for multiple retrievals by